akhenakh/oureadb/README.md

 Debug tools:

-- `S2CellQueryHandler()` returns a GeoJSON of cells token passed to it
+- `S2CellQueryHandler()` returns a GeoJSON of cells tokens passed to it

 - `GeoJSONToCellHandler()` returns a GeoJSON of cells covering the GeoJSON geometry passed to it